liz4JS/alx-system_engeneering-devops/0x00-shell_basics/README.md

-rm /tmp/my_first_directory/betty- it delete the file betty rm -r /tmp/my_first_directory- it delete the directory my_first_directory that is in the /tmp directory cd - - it changes the working directory to the previous one
+rm /tmp/my_first_directory/betty- it delete the file betty rm -r /tmp/my_first_directory- it delete the directory my_first_directory that is in the /tmp directory cd - - it changes the working directory to the previous one ls -l -a . .. /boot- it lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format